Aloalo/Trayc/FunctionDrawer/README.txt

-Tester for the Trayc library by Jure Ratkovic.
+Two variable function drawer by Jure Ratkovic.

+Input the function via 'Function.txt' file.

 Change initial settings in Settings.ini.
 Settings can also be changed real time via the GUI.